varigence/docs/bimlflex/implementation-guides/ssis-on-prem-sql-server.md

   ![ssis-op-sql-menu-connections.png](images/ssis-op-sql-menu-connections.png)
 1. Select the BFX_RDV Connection
   ![ssis-op-sql-connections-list.png](images/ssis-op-sql-connections-list.png)
-1. Change the Connection Type to "OLEDB" and save
+1. Change the Connection Type to "OLEDB" or "OLEDB with ELT" and save
   ![ssis-op-sql-connections-save.png](images/ssis-op-sql-connections-save.png)

+At this point, the RDV can be configured to work with ETL or ELT.
+For ETL choose the standard Connection Type, i.e. "OLEDB".
+For ELT choose the connection type that specifies ELT, i.e. "OLEDB with ELT".`

 #### Enable acceleration of Link Satellites